Recap: Supernatural S 03 E 15 Time Is On My Side

 - Strapped to an Operating Table: Doc Benton's victims-to-be.

 - Taking You with Me: Attempted.
 Bela tells Dean that Lilith has his contract so that he'll go try to kill Lilith.
-One could interpret this as a surprisingly noble last gesture or as an attempt to get back at Lilith for double-crossing her.

 - Tempting Fate: Nurse: "Don't you worry, there's nothing I haven't seen."
 Patient's insides fall out.